v0.9 · free · no card required

 Can I scan private repositories?+

 Not yet.
-Sign-in today gives RepoGuard read access to your public repositories only.
+Sign-in today gives TriageRook read access to your public repositories only.
 Private-repo support is on the roadmap.

 How is this different from GitHub secret scanning?+

 GitHub's built-in scanning is free but limited to partner secret patterns.
-RepoGuard adds 60+ curated regex patterns, an entropy fallback for custom formats, SAST rules, IaC checks for Dockerfile and GitHub Actions, supply-chain heuristics (typosquatting, install-hook abuse), a 30-commit history replay, a posture grade, and an IAM-risk lens built by a 10-year IAM specialist.
+TriageRook adds 60+ curated regex patterns, an entropy fallback for custom formats, SAST rules, dependency CVEs across six ecosystems (+ container OS packages via Trivy), IaC checks for Dockerfile, GitHub Actions, Terraform, Kubernetes, CloudFormation and Helm, supply-chain heuristics (typosquatting, install-hook abuse, dependency confusion), a 30-commit history replay, a posture grade, and an IAM-risk lens built by a 10-year IAM specialist.
 One screen, severity-ranked.

 Does it catch insecure code generated by Copilot / Cursor / Claude?+